 Student Records and Confidentiality

-Goodwin College adheres to the rules and regulations regarding student records as outlined in the Family Education Rights and Privacy Act (FERPA) of 1974 as amended.
-This law was enacted to protect the privacy of students' educational records, to establish the students' right to inspect their own educational records, to outline procedures for the correction of inaccurate or misleading information (except grades) and to allow students to control disclosure of such information (with some exceptions).
+Goodwin University adheres to the rules and regulations regarding student records as outlined in the Family Education Rights and Privacy Act (FERPA) of 1974 as amended.
+This law was enacted to protect the privacy of students’ educational records, to establish the students’ right to inspect their own educational records, to outline procedures for the correction of inaccurate or misleading information (except grades) and to allow students to control disclosure of such information (with some exceptions).

-Information that is classified as directory information will be released by the college.
+Information that is classified as directory information will be released by the University.
 Directory information is listed below.
 All other information will be kept confidential and secure and will be used only for legitimate educational purposes.
 Students who wish to have directory and any other information restricted should visit the Academic Office and make a written request to restrict.

 Dates of Attendance